-- 9.4.1 We will consider applications from anyone aged 18 or over. - 9.5 Councillors, board members and employees and their close relatives rule - 9.5.1 Councillors, board members and employees of Derby Homes, Derby City Council and the housing associations and their close relatives can apply to go on the Derby Homefinder Register.
+9.5 Councillors, board members and employees and their close relatives rule

+- 9.5.1 Councillors, board members and employees of Derby Homes and the housing associations and their close relatives can apply to go on the Derby Homefinder Register.
 However, they must make their position or relationship within the Council or with the Derby Homefinder Landlord known on their application form.
-If they do not do this and it is discovered later that such a relationship exist, then it will affect their tenancy. - 9.5.2 The Council will neither give an advantage to nor disadvantage an applicant falling into this category.
+If they do not do this and it is discovered later then it will affect their tenancy. - 9.5.2 The Council will not give an advantage or disadvantage as a result of their position, or relationship to anyone in this position.
 The other Derby Homefinder landlords have their own policies on lettings to some or all of those identified in 9.5.1.
 You may need to contact them to get details of their policies see section 27.0.